signyk/socialdataanalysis/README.md

 # Social Data Analysis 02806
-Assignments in the course Social Data Analysis (02806) in DTU
+Code for the final assignment in the course Social Data Analysis (02806) in DTU

 ## Setup
 Make sure you have [poetry](https://python-poetry.org/) installed.